quanjingchen/BurnIt/README.md

 - **GET** `/exercise/summary`: Get calories summary by days.
 - **GET** `/exercise`: Get exercises by date.
 - **POST** `/exercise`: Add an exercise.

+### Suggestion Route

+- **GET** `/meals/suggestion`: Get personalized meal and activity suggestions using OpenAI gpt-3.5-turbo API It accepts a GET request with a user_id query parameter.
+The function will first fetch the user's meal and activity data from the database using the models.meals.getMealCaloriesByDay and models.exercise.getExerciseCaloriesByDay functions.
+If there's no data available for the user, Calor will respond with an appropriate message.
+If there's not enough data, it will ask the user to provide more information.
+To generate personalized suggestions, Calor sends a request to OpenAI gpt-3.5-turbo API with a specially crafted prompt that includes the user's meal and activity data.

+### OpenAI gpt-3.5-turbo API Configuration
+The following configuration parameters are used to customize the suggestions:

+  - `model`: "gpt-3.5-turbo"
+  - `temperature`: 0.7
+  - `max_tokens`: 100
+  - `top_p`: 1
+  - `frequency_penalty`: 0
+  - `presence_penalty`: 0

+These parameters can be adjusted to change the style and length of the suggestions.

+The prompt is:  `Imagine you're a hilarious personal calorie consoler.
+I'll give you my meal and exercise data and you give one suggestion in 30 words or less with cute emoji.
+No formalities!
+Here is my meal data for the last few days, ${JSON.stringify(data1)}, and my activity data, ${JSON.stringify(data2)}`